Burns and Smoke Inhalation

 More specifically, the prevention and control of infection in the burned patient takes three main forms:

-- Debridement of devitalized tissue: cut away dead, necrotic tissue and exposure underlying viable tissue,
+- Debridement of devitalized tissue: cut away dead, necrotic tissue and expose underlying viable tissue.
+A fasciotomy or escharotomy may be necessary in severe, circumferential burns that limit chest mobility or compress vital structures.

-Adult patients with >20% TBSA burns are generally transferred to a regional burn center for evaluation.
+Disposition: Patients with superficial or localized burns are generally treated in the Emergency Department and discharged with close outpatient follow-up with a burn surgeon.
+Adult patients with >20% TBSA burns are generally transferred or admitted to a regional burn center for evaluation.
+There are other criteria, usually elucidated by prehospital EMS, to determine transfer such as burns to the hands, face, feet and genitalia, chemical burns, inhalational injury, or the possibility of major trauma associated with the burn.
 Pediatric patients with >10% TBSA burns are generally transferred to a regional pediatric burn center for evaluation.

 Pearls and Pitfalls